Interview with Big Ocean

 No items found.

 Parastar Entertainment empowers talents with disabilities.
-On April 20th, 2024, Parastar debuted the K-pop trio Big Ocean, with members Hyunjin, Jiseok, and Chanyeon.
+On April 20th, 2024, Parastar debuted the K-pop trio Big Ocean, with members PJ, Jiseok, and Chanyeon.

 While hearing impairment is part of their story, it does not solely define them.
 Big Ocean strives to thrive and transcend.